 E.A.
 Hand is a Canadian science fiction writer who has written two, novels, the first of which, no one in their right mind would even send out.
 Her short fiction has appeared in Front magazine, a magazine that she also worked for.
 She has worked as executive editor of circulations at Prism International magazine, but she quit because she hated it.
 She sometimes edits brochures for a macrobiotic food company in Los Angeles because the writer’s first language is Japanese and so translating the translation inspires laughing fits that are worth far more than what they pay her.

 Some authors side step the bio problem by mentioning things about themselves that are completely unrelated to writing or their project.
 There are many reasons to do that.
-You might be a nobody or you might be so much of a somebody that only stupid people don’t know who you are.
-Or you are a nobody, pretending to be a somebody who is pretending to be a nobody for the sake of modesty.
-Mine would sound something like this, somehow it’s even more boring than the résumé:
+You might be a nobody or you might be so much of a somebody that only Amish people don’t know who you are.
+Or you are a nobody, pretending to be a somebody who is pretending to be a nobody to affect modesty.
+Mine would sound something like this (somehow it’s even more boring than the résumé-style):

 The writer next door style:

 E.A.
 Hand is a Vancouverite to the core.
 She enjoys long walks on the beach, in the rain, followed up by hot chocolate and a good book by the fire.
 Her houseplants are her joy in life, as is her new-found love of tap dancing.
 She also likes to read cook books.
 Her dishes aren’t done and her boyfriend keeps putting her Lululemons in the dryer.

 Possibly the worst is when the bio attempts to place the author and their work in the framework of the literary canon.
 They’re the bios that make you wonder if the author doesn’t believe that anyone will understand her or him until she is long dead.
 The reader then assumes they won’t understand anything the author says and their books become the kind that hipsters gift to each other without having read them.

 They’re useless, unless of course the author thinks the reader cares about something like this: